Agile Accounting Standard Program

 The explosive and strategic growth of technology in the 90’s, combined with the absence of standard accounting methodologies prompted FASB and AICPA to publish accounting guidelines (SOP 98-1, ASC 350-40) that require all organizations to better define and standardize internal IT development costs.
 These mandatory accounting guidelines require all organizations to better define, standardize and report internal IT development costs in order to standardize financial reporting, eliminate the inconsistencies across companies and ensure investors made informed decisions ; and designed around a phased, waterfall based Software Development Lifecycle and IT investment model where IT projects are delivered in discrete, time boxed phases.
 As organizations adopt an iterative Agile development and delivery model, they encounter inherent constraints and points of friction with legacy accounting practices and policies which could adversely impact Enterprise Agile adoption and scalability.
 Before Agile can scale as the primary mode of developing software, this accounting issue needs more clarification and an Agile software and project accounting practice needs to be developed.

-Risks associated to the absence of an Agile Accounting Standard that provides clear guidance to ensure that organizations understand Agile project cost accounting and consistently and appropriately account for corporate investment in software include:
+Risks associated to the absence of a practical Agile Accounting approach that provides clear guidance to ensure that organizations understand Agile project cost accounting and consistently and appropriately account for corporate investment in software include:

 - Loss of material benefits of utilizing the an Agile methodology (increasing the cost and risk of software development)